Unplanned Readmissions for Selected Surgical Procedures

 This indicator counts the number of times patients have needed re-admission to hospital within 28 days of discharge after having had a hysterectomy.

-EMHS results have been below the benchmark in 3 out of the last 4 quarters.
+The benchmark is less than or equal to 47.1 readmissions for every 1,000 discharges, or about 1 re-admission in 21 hysterectomies.
+A rate lower than the benchmark is desirable.
+EMHS result has been lower than the benchmark in one of the last four quarters.
 While these results represent very small case numbers, several quality improvement actions have been identified from individual case reviews.

 How do we measure up